Additel-Code/Additel-Device-Communication/Serial/serial.md

 # Serial Communication with Additel Calibrators and Devices

 Many of the older Additel devices can communicate over RS-232 cables with Serial Communication.
-In addition, a few of our devices, even though they use USB, still communicate using Serial Communication.
+In addition, a few of our devices, even though they use USB cables, still communicate using Serial Communication.
 This method of communication is very simple and effective, provided you get the paramaters correct.

 ## Setup